UK Independence Party: Local government

 2019 United Kingdom local elections, UKIP suffered severe losses, with its number of councillors collapsing by 145 to 31, in the districts where votes were held that year.
 Its worst result was in Thanet where it lost 33 councillors.

 In the 2021 United Kingdom local elections the party's support fell away and all the 48 council seats in England the party were defending were lost.
-No seats were won in the London Assembly, Police and Crime Commissioners or elections for Mayors.
+No seats were won in the London Assembly, Police and Crime Commissioners or elections for mayors.
 The 2022 local elections saw the party lose all three seats it was defending from 2018.

+In the 2023 local elections, the party lost all remaining representation at council level; only one incumbent councillor defended their seat, out of the six seats UKIP contested, and losing 25 councillors from 2019, the last time the seats were up for election.
+The party now only has elected representatives on parish and town councils, the lowest level of local government; party chairman Ben Walker said the party had "about 30 parish councillors".
+During the elections, Labour made significant inroads into Leave-voting areas that UKIP in which were formerly strongly competitive, and notably won overall control of Thanet District Council, that UKIP either controlled or were the largest party on between 2015 and 2019.

+After a period without elected representation, UKIP saw a surprise defection in September 2025, in the form of Amelia Randall, a Kent County Councillor for the Birchington and Rural ward, who joined the party.

+She had been elected as a Reform UK candidate in the May election, and had stood for the party in Herne Bay and Sandwich at the 2024 general election.